Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 - Music stops at 60 seconds even if video is longer
 - Music doesn't loop (plays once)
 - Music may not sync perfectly with video (inferred)

+**Privacy**:
+- Profile privacy (e.g. followers-only / private) does not currently apply to shorts in the Shorts feed.
+This is a documented limitation and should be revisited before GA if users expect consistent privacy across posts and shorts.

+**Saved Shorts**:
+- Saved shorts are stored only in local AsyncStorage ('savedShorts') and are not synced across devices, consistent with saved posts and saved locales.

 **TODO/FIXME** (inferred):
 - No explicit error boundary for shorts feed